vepadulano/PyRDF/demos/README.md

  ![](images/swan-tutorial-2.png)

-#### 4. (optional) If you want to ship a custom version of PyRDF to the workers, provided you followed the steps in the previous [section](#custom-pyrdf-on-swan-how-to), you should configure the SparkContext as follows:
+#### 4. (optional) If you want to ship a custom version of PyRDF to the workers, provided you followed the steps in this [section](#custom-pyrdf-on-swan-how-to), you should configure the SparkContext as follows:

   ```
   "sparkconnect": {